settinghead/risevision-documentation/README.md

 gulp
 ```

-* If browser hasn't open, please open browser on http://localhost:3000
+* If browser hasn't opened, you can open it on http://localhost:3000

 ### Dependencies